 If the table was initially void, further inserts will populate it according to the partition function.
 However, if the files did exist and contained data, this is your responsibility to determine what partition function actually matches the data distribution in them.
-This means in particular that partitioning by key or by hash cannot be used (except in exceptional cases) because you have almost no control to what the used algorithm do.
+This means in particular that partitioning by key or by hash cannot be used (except in exceptional cases) because you have almost no control over what the used algorithm does.

 In the example above, there is no problem if the table is initially void, but if it is not, serious problems can be met if the initial distribution does not match the table distribution.
 Supposing a row in which “id” as the value 12 was initially contained in the part1.txt file, it will be seen when selecting the whole table but if you ask:

 select * from t2 where id = 12;